stephPoulin/stephPoulin/README.md

 - 👋 Hi, I’m @stephPoulin
 - 👀 I’m interested technologies
-- 🌱 I’m currently learning C# & Python
+- 🌱 I’m currently learning Python & PHP

 <!---
 stephPoulin/stephPoulin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.